carolinehughes133/Product_labeling_using_image/README.md

 **images.csv**: dataset contains 44,446 jpg images of different articles of clothing.
 This will be merged to styles.csv in the project and used for predicting product labels.

-**styles.csv**: dataset contains 44,446 product ids with information about the product: gender, masterCategory, subCategory, articleType, baseColour, season, year, usage, productDisplayName we will use the images from images.csv to predict the product's articleType (i.e. Shirts, Jeans, Watches, Pants, etc.
+**styles.csv**: dataset contains 44,446 product ids with information about the product: gender, masterCategory, subCategory, articleType, baseColour, season, year, usage, productDisplayName.
+We will use the images from images.csv to predict the product's articleType (i.e. Shirts, Jeans, Watches, Pants, etc.)

 # Project Description: